lazymia/lazymia/README.md

-- 👋 Hi, I’m @lazymia
+- 👋 Hi, I’m Chiamaka
-- 👀 I’m interested in building awemazing products, I do quite a number of stuff in product management too
+- 👀 ...and I do awemaxing things in software quality assurance
-- 🌱 I’m currently learning stuffs in frontend development
+- 🌱 I’m currently learning Java - not exactly pivoting, but looking to understand Java indepth to handle other automation frameworks
-- 💞️ I’m looking to collaborate on anything product management
+- 💞️ I’m looking to collaborate on anything software quality assurance that requires my expertise
 - 📫 How to reach me, shoot me an email @ hello.chiamaka@gmail.com

 <!---